pydisasm

 By the end of those slides, I hope you will understand a little about "Basic Blocks " that you see this in orange.
 "BB" in the token name is an abbreviation for "Basic Block".
 I hope you also get some idea of what "SIBLING" and "JOIN" mean in the token names, and what "Dominator" means in the orange operand.

-Let’s now consider this simple Python program to count the number of 1 bits in a positive integer.
+Let’s now consider this simple Python program to count the number of one bits in a positive integer.
 If you are interested in algorithms, you might find this code interesting:

 But the only thing that concerns us when thinking about the control flow, is that it is a program with the following characteristics.